 When I took up post in January 2002 I could not have envisaged the plethora of “initiatives” that lay ahead.
-Despite the ever changing landscape of education (where no year is the same as the last) some things remain constant at Arnett Hills, namely the wonderful children, staff and parents.
+Despite the ever-changing landscape of education (where no year is the same as the last) some things remain constant at Arnett Hills, namely the wonderful children, staff, parents and governors.

-I am fortunate to work with a caring, dedicated group of staff who want our children to succeed.
+I am fortunate to work with a caring, dedicated group of staff who want our children to be happy and succeed.
 We view our profession as being central to producing responsible, respectful children who have a love of learning.
 In addition to the challenge of broad classroom studies, we want our children to enjoy a variety of experiences.
-We have established a growing extra curricular programme: sports, art, cookery, ICT, music and chess.
+We have established a growing extra-curricular programme: sports, art, cookery, ICT, homework, music, dance and chess.

 I am eager to promote the pursuit of sporting activities both for enjoyment and competition.
-Our children participate in regular P.E. lessons but also have opportunities to join clubs for example netball, football, karate, cheerleading and multi-skills.
+Our children participate in regular P.E. lessons but also have opportunities to join clubs for example netball, football, karate, judo, gym, street dance, cheerleading and multi-skills.

-Having enjoyed playing competitive netball for a number of years I feel it is important to communicate the positive aspects of sports with our children; fair play, sportsmanship, enjoying a win but coping with defeat and striving to improve one’s own performance.
+Having enjoyed playing competitive netball in the past, I feel it is important to communicate the positive aspects of sports with our children; fair play, sportsmanship, enjoying a win but coping with defeat and striving to improve one’s own performance.

-Currently we are implementing the new curriculum and entering a new phase of assessment.
-These changes present challenges to which the teachers and learning support assistants have risen and I am very grateful to them for their hard work, energy and commitment.
+Continuous changes in recent years to the curriculum, assessment and special needs provision have presented challenges to which the teachers and learning support assistants have risen and I am very grateful to them for their hard work, energy and commitment.

-Teachers are constantly looking at ways to enrich the curriculum and achieve this through the careful planning of visits and visitors: British Museum, Veralanium Museum, Science Museum, History off the Page Viking workshop, Ashridge forest, Kew Gardens, Butterfly World, People who help us (Fireman, Nurse, Policeman, Vet), Phasels Wood, PGL Y6 residential trip.
+Teachers are constantly looking at ways to enrich the curriculum and achieve this through the careful planning of visits and visitors: St Albans Cathedral, Shakespeare Schools’ Festival, Portals from the Past (Egyptian Day), Living Rainforest, RAF Hendon, Kew Gardens, People who help us (Fireman, Nurse, Policeman, Vet), Hillingdon Outdoor Activity Centre, PGL Y6 residential trip.